pranavs702/pranavs702.github.io/_pages/cv.md

 nav: true
 nav_order: 2
 cv_pdf: resume.pdf
-description: For more details please take a look at my resume.
+description: For more details please take a look at my CV pdf.
 ---